F-Tahir/HTML5Template/readme.md

 ### Notes

-1. Recommended to keep the `full-width-wrapper` and `fixed-width-1280` wrapper. `fixed-width-1280` sets the max-width to 1280px and centers the content on the page, leaving left and right margins. `full-width-wrapper` wraps the `fixed-width` wrapper so that full width background colors/gradients/padding etc can be applied.
-These should not be changed (except for the max-width property on the `fixed-width-1280` class)
+1. Recommended to keep the `full-width-wrapper` and `fixed-width-1280-wrapper` wrapper. `fixed-width-1280-wrapper` sets the max-width to 1280px and centers the content on the page, leaving left and right margins. `full-width-wrapper` wraps the `fixed-width` wrapper so that full width background colors/gradients/padding etc can be applied.
 2. If a full width background color is needed, create a new class e.g. `bg-red { background-color: red; }` and apply it to the outer div with the `full-width-wrapper` class, e.g. `<div class="full-width-wrapper bg-red"></div>`.
-The wrappers *should not change*.
+The wrappers **should not be changed** (except for the max-width property on the `fixed-width-1280-wrapper` class)

-Note that once an Apple icon is generated, this will also need to be added in the head.
-Use a favicon generator to generate this for you (recommended), as guidelines change when new devices are released.
+3. Once an Apple icon is generated, this will also need to be added in the head.
+Use a favicon generator to generate this for you (discussed below), as guidelines change when new devices are released.

 ## main.css
 Contains styling for older browsers, as well as common helpers for screenreaders/element visibility.
-This file should not need to be edited and styling can be added under the `User Defined Styles` section.
+The existing rules in the file should not need to be edited and new rules can be added under the `User Defined Styles` section.

 ## normalize.css/normalize.min.css
-Optional, but recommended css files that allow various browsers to render elements consistently.
+Optional, but highly recommended css files that allow various browsers to render elements consistently.
 Some browsers have bugs/inconsistencies that lead to incorrect rendering of an element and including this file fixes these issues.

 **Not recommended**: If you wish to remove these files, also remove the stylesheet reference in `index.html`'s `header` tag

-**NOTE**: Ensure that the css files are updated every few months.
-Can get the latest here: https://necolas.github.io/normalize.css/

 ## humans.txt
 _This file is optional._ humans.txt is an initiative for who built the website.
 Read more at http://humanstxt.org/.